privacy-scaling-explorations/maci/README.md

 ### Branches

-The base branch of the project is `dev`, which is used for ongoing development.
+The base branch of the project is `main`, which is used for ongoing development.

 This project uses tags for releases.
 [View all MACI releases](https://github.com/privacy-scaling-explorations/maci/releases).

-To contribute to MACI, create feature/fix branches, then open PRs into `dev`.
+To contribute to MACI, create feature/fix branches, then open PRs into `main`.
 [Learn more about contributing](https://maci.pse.dev/docs/guides/compile-circuits#installation).

 ### Local development